AdaGold/ride-share-rails/README.md

   - See a list of trips that passenger went on
     - Clicking on a trip from the list will take me to a detail page for that trip
   - Click links to edit and delete that passenger
+    - It is up to you and your pair on how to deal with "validations" surrounding deleting a passenger associated with a trip
   - Add a new trip for this passenger
     - An available driver is selected by the server
     - The trip starts with no rating